johnhany/HanyNet/README.md

 Hidden layers are composed of pairs of one convolutional layer and one subsampling layer, specifically one subsampling layer after one convolutional layer.

 ## Results
 For MNIST dataset, with 6-layer networks, HanyNet can reach accuracy of 83~88%.
+Training costs 1546.98s (60000 samples with 10 epoches).
+Reference costs 392.15s (10000 samples).

-For facial recognition, with 4-person scenario, HanyNet can accomplish accuracy of 100%.
+For facial recognition, with 4-person scenario, HanyNet can accomplish accuracy of 100% (with only 20 training samples for each person).
 Results for cases with more than 10 persons are less satisfactory.

 For vehicle classification, with 4 classes containing only 20 samples each, HanyNet classification accuracy is listed below: